SAP-archive/teched2021-ANA261/exercises/ex4/README.md

 ## Objective

-In this exercise, you will create model based calculated measures.
+In this exercise, you will create a [model based calculated measure](https://blogs.sap.com/2021/07/29/sap-analytics-cloud-for-planning-leveraging-calculated-conversion-measures-in-the-new-model/).

 ## What You Learn